rusefi/rusefi_documentation/FSIO.md

 | RPM           | Number        |

 Resulting in the processor reading the < operand and performing a "less than" assessment of Cranking_RPM and RPM.
-*"Greater than check for, Number 2, being less than Number 2"*
+*"Less than check for, Cranking_RPM, being less than RPM"*

 RPN is not easy at first but hopefully this short guide and the examples shown below in a similar format will make this as easy as possible while giving a little bit of understanding of how an ECU processes the FSIO.